 Apart from our general classroom teachers, the school Media Specialist designs activities that allow students to demonstrate 21stcentury learning skills.
 Our school nurse schedules numerous important programs focusing on: fire prevention, healthy diets, home emergencies, dental care, and bicycle safety.
 We also have an excellent Art program, which exhibits student work throughout the year, and we boast an enthusiastic Band and Chorus.
 The Basic Skills math and reading programs are supported by effective educators utilizing sound strategies and techniques as well.

-Lincoln School celebrates a Cultural Awareness Day, providing students with an opportunity to expand their knowledge of various cultures represented in our school, the community, and around the world.
-We also share a most rewarding Senior Citizens Day by having grandparents, guardians, and friends join us for breakfast, classroom visitations, and an original assembly program.
-As a part of my "Teach the Principal Program," I am invited into classrooms to observe, participate and learn from students at all grade levels.
+In addition, Lincoln School continues to hold its terrific, annual “Cultural Awareness Day” celebration that was selected by the State Department of Education to receive a “Best Practices” award.
+The program provides students with an opportunity to expand their knowledge of various cultures represented in our school, the community, and around the world.
+We also share in a rewarding “Senior Citizens Day” by having grandparents, guardians, and friends join us for breakfast, classroom visitations, and an original assembly program.

 In cooperation with a hard-working PTO, we plan programs for parents and students throughout the year which include: High Touch, High Tech (a hands-on Science program for the entire student body); Book Fairs; Holiday Socials; Breakfast with Santa; Senior Citizens Day; Pre-K Story Hour; End-of-Year Family Picnic; Healthy Heart Day; and our Lincoln Day Breakfast.

 In conclusion, we are fortunate to have a staff that is extremely dedicated to their profession, and who work tirelessly towards meeting the needs of their students and the district.
 Add in a supportive parent community, and wonderful, receptive students, and you have the makings of a truly special school.